gorgoniarenzo-art/barwon-listing-airbnb-2025/README.md

 Entire home/apt listings dominate with a 91.92% market share, signaling that Barwon travelers prioritize privacy and space over shared living options.

+**The "Luxury Niche":**

+Neighborhoods with low density but high average prices represent "exclusive" markets where supply is limited but guest willingness-to-pay is high.

-**Market Segmentation:**
+**Market Saturation Risks:**

-By comparing price against density, I identified "Luxury Niches"—neighborhoods with low supply but high ADR—representing the most underserved investment zones in the region.

-Queenscliffe has an average price of $392.96 but a density of only 854, making it a textbook "Luxury Niche".
+High-density areas with lower-than-average prices indicate a "saturated" market where hosts must compete primarily on price rather than luxury.

 ### 5. Share